M-Chimiste/PaperPal/README.md

 ## Requirements

-- A machine with good computational resources.
-CPU support is not explicitly provided, but contributions for CPU or MPS support are welcome.
+- A machine with good computational resources if you are not using a LLM with an API.
+CPU and MPS are supported through Ollama.
+Check out the [Ollama](https://ollama.com/) website for more information.
-- Python 3.10+
 - PyTorch 2.4+
 - CUDA 11.7+ (for GPU support)